dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/how-to-make-sure-that-a-gridsplitter-is-visible.md

 ---
-title: "How to: Make Sure That a GridSplitter Is Visible" ms.date: "03/30/2017"
+title: "How to: Make Sure That a GridSplitter Is Visible"
+description: Learn how to prevent a GridSplitter control from being hidden by other controls in a Windows Presentation Foundation (WPF) application. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "GridSplitter control [WPF], ensuring visibility of"